 - Sixty-eight degrees isn't exactly balmy.
 If you're considering getting an electric space heater (check out our picks for stylish ones that won't harsh your apartment's aesthetics), be sure to take the necessary fire safety precautions.
 For example, space heaters should never be kept near anything that could burn, such as furniture and rugs; set up in bathrooms or kitchens because of the proximity of running water; or placed on an uneven or raised surface, lest they tip over.
 Also, to avoid overloading your electrical outlets, plug space heaters into a dedicated outlet, not a power strip.

-- Space heaters suck up electricity (and bump up your power bills), but there are plenty of creative and affordable ways to stay toasty at home, including insulating the windows with bubble wrap and cooking with a crock pot (the warmth will permeate the room while you're at work).
+- Space heaters suck up electricity (and bump up your power bills) but there are plenty of creative and affordable ways to stay toasty at home, including insulating the windows with bubble wrap and cooking with a crock pot (the warmth will permeate the room while you're at work).
+If you want to see exactly how much power an electrical appliance is pulling, Sense, a smart home technology which tracks and displays power usage and which we wrote about here, can help you.

-- And just in case your air-conditioner is still in your window, letting the cold in the cracks, here are some tips on the best way to take it out and store it.
+- And just in case your air-conditioner is still in your window, letting the cold seep in, here are some tips on the best way to take it out and store it.

 If it's too hot: